 Cats with CKD are at a higher risk of developing hypertension.
 High blood pressure has a whole range of damaging effects throughout the body, and certainly doesn’t make it easier for the body to deal with a failing set of kidneys.

 A mildly restricted sodium (salt) content in the diet can help manage high blood pressure.
-Most CKD foods are therefor low in salts.
+Most CKD foods are therefore low in salts.

 When blood pressure is too high to manage through the diet, a group of drugs known as vasodilators can be administered to widen the arteries and lower the blood pressure.
 Another drug called amlodipine is also very effective.